-Even though you weren't strong enough to make a takeout double on the first round, you can't afford to let East and West play at the 2-level when they have an 8-card heart fit.
+Even though you weren't strong enough to double on the first round, you can't afford to let East and West play at the 2-level when they have an 8-card heart fit.
 Your double when the bidding is about to die out is called a balancing double and partner will know to bid.
 Maybe you'll make a contract your way, maybe it will be a good sacrifice or maybe the opposition will bid 1 more and go down.

 LTT can also help you to decide when to make a penalty double.